AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Analytics.md

 We deliver with this sample the 60 SCANeR results, so you just have to enjoy the view 😊

-* Double click on `.\data\COMPUTE_LOCAL\explore\AEB\resultsAnalysis.bat`
+* Double click on `.\bin\x64\analytics\AEB\resultsAnalysis.bat`

-Principle: it generates a csv file next to him named `results.csv`, it fills it thanks to SCANeR standard results available in `.\data\COMPUTE_LOCAL\explore\AEB\results`.
+Principle: it generates a csv file next to him named `results.csv`, it fills it thanks to SCANeR standard results available in `.\bin\x64\analytics\AEB\results`.
 It launches the point-&-click web interface and, load and display the results.

 > Tips,
 > * If necessary do not hesitate to refresh the web interface.